alibabacloud-automation/terraform-alicloud-vpn-pbr-route-entry/README.md

 License
 ----
-Apache 2 Licensed.
+MIT Licensed.
 See LICENSE for full details.

 Reference
 ---------